Who can get universal credit, housing benefit and council tax rebate?

 - your leave has no time limit (‘settled status’);

-- you are the separated partner of a British citizen or settled person whom you are leaving due to domestic violence and you have successfully applied for access to public funds;
+- you are the separated partner of a British citizen or settled person who you left due to due to domestic abuse and you have been granted three months' leave to allow you time to apply for permanent leave;

 - your leave was granted as a result of a sponsorship agreement, but you have lived in the UK for five years;